mattheweller/nft-marketplace/README.md

 Mint NFTs on the Mumbai testnet and list them for sale.
 You can even sell them to your friends.
 Make sure to connect your wallet on the Mumbai testnet

+This Marketplace allows you to do the following:
+- Create NFTs on the Mumbai testnet - Which you can check out on [Opensea Testnet](https://testnets.opensea.io/account!)
+- Set a sale price of your NFT
+- provide a list of NFTs that you've minted, and ones that you own
+- Allows you to "buy" and transfer ownership of those NFTs

 This is my project to go along with Nader Dabit's blog post [Building a Full Stack NFT Marketplace on Ethereum with Polygon](https://dev.to/dabit3/building-scalable-full-stack-apps-on-ethereum-with-polygon-2cfb)

 ### Running this project